EmileDqy/Workout-Starter-Pack/README.md

 ### Each exercise is fully configurable with its own AI to help and supervise you!
 > **Want to share your workout plan and your custom exercises with the community?** Share them at the community's workshop (see below)!

-I wanted to work out and be in shape.
+I wanted to workout and be in shape.
 But I knew myself too well.
 I knew I wouldn't be able to commit to it for more than a couple of days before giving up and finding excuses for myself.

 So, I looked at myself and -- well, I'm all day long on my laptop.
 So my idea was **to create a program that could schedule my workouts and somehow motivate alongside that**.
 The final result is a program running in the background.